eduardavetyan/moleculer.idempotency/README.md

 # Idempotency middleware for Moleculer Microservices Framework

 Idempotency middleware stands for client requests to be idempotent.
 Client can make the same request repeatedly because of network error, timeout etc.. but the same operation will not be executed twice.
-Client must repeat the same request by sending the same Idempotency-Key value in request headers, and the request will be responded with the same response as the original request.
+Client must repeat the same request by sending the same Idempotency Key value in request headers, and the request will be responded with the same response as the original request.

 Moleculer.Idempotency middleware is compatible with [moleculer-web](https://github.com/moleculerjs/moleculer-web) API Gateway